Isla Vista attacks: Vehicle search

-Inside Rodger's car, police found a Glock 34 Long Slide handgun with seven loaded, 10-round magazines; two SIG Sauer P226 handguns with 34 loaded, ten-round magazines; over 500 rounds of live ammunition; and the two knives he used to kill his two roommates and their friend.
+Inside Rodger's car, police found a Glock 34 Long Slide handgun with seven loaded, 10-round magazines; two SIG Sauer P226 handguns with 34 loaded, 10-round magazines; over 500 rounds of live ammunition; and the two knives he used to kill his two roommates and their friend.
 The shootings lasted eight minutes, during which Rodger discharged approximately 55 9mm rounds.
-(Note: Attributed to multiple references:) During the shootings, Rodger used one Sig Sauer P226 pistol, which was discovered on the driver's seat of his car.
+(Note: Attributed to multiple references:) During the shootings, Rodger used only one of the Sig Sauer P226 pistols, which was discovered on the driver's seat of his car.